spintheweb/bpms/README.md

 # BPMS

+This project develops a BPMS object capable, via REST, of defining business processes and providing a mean of tracing their execution.

 Business Process Management System composed of a manager and interpreter.
 The manager allows the creation processes and handling of documents